A Faculty Workshop for Sustainability

 - Share resources for developing and enhancing sustainability content in courses.

-- We seek undergraduate faculty from any and all academic disciplines looking to incorporate sustainability into their teaching.
+- Seeking educators from any academic disciplines looking to incorporate sustainability into their teaching.

 - Dickinson faculty receive a stipend, and may attend at no cost.